Mleyliabadi/LIPS/configurations/powergrid/readme.md

-This folder contains the benchmark configurations for Power Grid (RTE) use case.
+This folder contains the benchmarks and simulators configurations for Power Grid (RTE) use case.